 Learn how the Hydro MicroScreen™ can help industrial businesses to improve profitability, reduce downtime and meet regulations.
 The…

-Drastically reduce the cost, footprint and energy consumption for industrial and municipal wastewater, process water and stormwater treatment.
+Drastically reduce the cost, footprint and energy consumption for industrial and municipal wastewater and process water treatment.

 The Hydro MicroScreen™ is a low-energy, small-footprint rotating belt screen that delivers exceptional solids removal from process water and wastewater.